adoyle/think/content/index.md

-Given the mixed (i.e. random) nature of the things I'll be posting, it's invariable that there will be parts of the blog that are too technical for most.
+Given the mixed (i.e. random) nature of the things I'll be posting, it's invariable that there will be parts of the blog that are too technical for some.
 I'll keep the technical content mostly separate from the non-technical, but for this post, there's some stuff you may want to bleep past.